sfx86/colawater-toolbox/docs/source/quickstart.rst

 ﻿Quickstart
 ==========

-colawater-toolbox is distributed via a Github repository.
+colawater-toolbox is distributed via GitHub.
-To get set up using it in ArcGIS:
+To get started in ArcGIS:

 #.
 Download the ``colawater-toolbox.zip`` asset from the `latest release <releases_>`_
    or clone the repository: